crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 of the problem space, the alternative approaches, and the cost-benefits of those approaches.

-You would be shocked, to know that in software,
+You may be shocked to learn:
 $100,000,000 software projects which are total failures, are minted all the time.
-Probably more in software than anywhere in history, are the size of failed businesses.
+Probably more in software than anywhere in history, are the size of failed software businesses.
 Second to this is the amount of investment in failed "in-house" systems, inside major businesses.

 I can save you from green-lighting your next $100M failed software project, having participated in three others.

 My fee is only 10%: $10M (an incredible bargain!)

 ### Distributed Spring XML Java RMI Global Data Cache